StrangeRanger/bash-style-guide/content/bashism.md

 ### Advantages of Builtins

-- **Enhanced Performance**: Builtins execute faster as they are processed internally by Bash, avoiding the overhead of launching external processes.
 - **Greater Portability**: Builtins are universally supported across systems running Bash, ensuring consistent behavior and compatibility.
 - **Reduced Complexity**: Scripts become simpler and more readable when using builtins, enhancing both maintainability and readability.